-- ACTION 1.5 Provide effective emoil communication with businesses where necessary.
-Develop a quarterly email newsletter to go to businesses on the business database (ance completed), promoting Council projects, networking apportunities and grants programs.
-STRATEGY 2 Support grants and funding opportunities for local business ACTION 2.1 Stay up-to-date on current grant and funding programs which may be available for local businesses including local, state and federal government grants, and industry-based fandine.
-ACTION 2.2 Establich a regional grants online portal using the Greater Bendigo model, which is currently being developed.
-ACTION 2.3 Publish and distribute grants information through online media and newsletters.
-ACTION 2.4 Actively apply for government grants that support educational programs/sessions for the business community. - ACTION 2.5 Provide support, where possible, for local businesses when applying for state and federal grants.
+ACTION 1.5Provide effective communication with businesses using a variety of methods where necessary.
+Develop a quarterly email newsletter to go to businesses on the business database (once completed), promoting Council projects, networking opportunities and grants programs.

+STRATEGY 2 Support grants and funding opportunities for local business

+- ACTION 2.1 Stay up-to-date on current grant and funding programs which may be available for local businesses including local, state and federal government grants, and industry-based funding. - ACTION 2.2 Publish and distribute grants information using a variety of mediums to ensure that the business community is fully informed on funding and grants opportunities. - ACTION 2.3 Actively apply for government grants that support educational programs/sessions for the business community. - ACTION 2.4 Provide support, where possible, for local businesses when applying for state and federal grants.